fabric-testbed/ControlFramework/README.md

 ## Aggregate Manager
 AM is a CF agent responsible for managing aggregate resources.
 Is under the control of the owner of the aggregate.
 Provides promises of resources to brokers and controllers/ orchestrators.

-## Controller
+## Orchestrator
-Controller is an agent of CF that makes allocation decisions (embedding) of user requests into available resources.
+Orchestrator is an agent of CF that makes allocation decisions (embedding) of user requests into available resources.
 Communicates with user to collect slice requests, communicates with broker or aggregate managers to collect resource promises, communicates with aggregate managers to provision promised resources.
 Creates slices, configures resources, maintains their state, modifies slices and slivers.

 ## Requirements
 Python 3.7+